Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Tents

-From a cheeky weekend wild camp to a long-distance thru-hike abroad, here are our pick of the best solo tents
+From lightweight two-pole dome tents for a cheeky weekend wild camp, to tent tarps for a long-distance thru-hike abroad, here are the best one person tent designs we've tested and that we recommend in 2025

 The Best One Person Tents Tested by Our Team

-• Best Overall One Person Tent: Sierra Designs High Route 1 3000
+• Best Overall One Person Tent: Big Agnes Copper Spurl UL 1

 • Best Ultralight One Person Tent: Big Agnes Tiger Wall UL1